Ram (film)

-Ram is an upcoming Indian Malayalam-language action thriller film.
-The film is written and directed by Jeethu Joseph.
-It is the first installment of a two-part film series.
-The film stars Mohanlal in the title role, with an ensemble cast including Trisha Krishnan, Chandhunadh, Indrajith Sukumaran, Srikanth, Anoop Menon, Vasishta N. Simha, Samyuktha Menon, Krishna Kulasekharan, Suman, Durga Krishna, Leona Lishoy, Adil Hussain, Prachi Tehlan and Saikumar.
+Ram is an upcoming Indian Malayalam-language action thriller film written and directed by Jeethu Joseph.
+It is the first installment of a two-part film series, and stars Mohanlal in the title role, with an ensemble cast consisting of Trisha, Indrajith Sukumaran, Samyuktha, Adil Hussain, Durga Krishna, Anoop Menon, Chandhunadh, Saikumar, Suman, Vasishta N. Simha, Siddique, and Leona Lishoy.
 The film's music was composed by Vishnu Shyam.

-Principal photography of the film began in January 2020.
-It was shot for few days.
+Principal photography began in January 2020.
 The production has been delayed for over half a decade due to the COVID-19 pandemic.
+In April 2026, it was revealed by the director that the progress stalled due to financial cashflow and funding issues faced by producers.

 Premise

 The film focuses on the efforts of RAW to track down a former operative, Ram Mohan, who went rogue and disappeared.
-The military needs his mental and physical abilities to deal with Bael, a terrorist group that possesses nuclear weapons capable of destroying an entire nation.".
+The military needs his mental and physical abilities to deal with Bael, a terrorist group that possesses nuclear weapons capable of destroying an entire nation.